 Veal Saltimbocca alla Romana

-The other important ingredients are some dry white wine, fresh sage and lemon.
-All very simple and coming together perfectly.
+The other important ingredients are some dry white wine, fresh sage, and lemon.
+It’s all very simple and coming together perfectly.
 The name of the dish translates loosely from Italian to “Jump In Your Mouth” celebrating the full flavors of this dish.

 Pin or bookmark the recipe for later!

-Saltimbocca is a very versatile main dish that can be served with sautéed vegetables or next to a simple risotto, polenta or pasta dish.
-We love it over Potato and Leek (or Cauliflower) Mash, another very simple dish that will soak up the lemony sauce and complement the meaty flavor of the veal.
+Potatoes: Roasted or mashed potatoes, or even creamy polenta, can add a satisfying and hearty element to the meal, balancing the flavors and textures of the dish.
+We love it over Potato and Leek (or Cauliflower) Mash, another straightforward dish that will soak up the lemony sauce and complement the meaty flavor of the veal.

 - 8 veal cutlets